-The Governor’s STEM & Technology Academy features a cutting-edge elective curriculum especially designed for highly motivated who exhibit an affinity for technology.
+The Governor’s STEM & Technology Academy features a cutting-edge elective curriculum especially designed for highly motivated students who exhibit an affinity for technology.
 Students have multiple opportunities for taking advanced courses, participating in the dual enrollment program with Tidewater Community College, and sampling special programs featuring mentorships and internships.
 The innovative learning environment of the Governor’s STEM & Technology Academy also provides students the added advantage of combining academic and technical training that prepares them for a variety of post-graduate choices: entry-level jobs, advanced technology training, or college or university studies.
 Students are drawn from across the city and may choose either the Standard Program or the Advanced Studies Program.
 Academic choices open to students are varied and range from pursuing multiple industry certifications to obtaining credits towards an associate's degree from TCC, in conjunction with a high school diploma.

 Students select one strand in which to focus their academic studies completing a comprehensive sequence that will prepare them for the appropriate associated industry certification(s).
 Students may select to dual or triple strand, maximizing their academic experience and skills learned.
 Analytical problem solving approaches to real world situations are emphasized in classroom instruction, as well as hands-on applications in a 21st century learning environment.
 Students are exposed to STEM-enriched curricula and afforded multiple opportunities to apply their knowledge and skills through the many projects they complete and competitions in which they participate.
 Each strand is complemented with a student organization that reinforces leadership skills, collaborative learning and community service.
-Additionally, if eligibility requirements are met, students may partake of the National Technical Honor Society.
+Additionally, if eligibility requirements are met, students may partake in the National Technical Honor Society.

 Program of Study